LinkedIn Strategy

 • Industry analysis showing your market opportunity

 The best hires and investors want to work with founders who communicate well and think clearly.
 LinkedIn is where you prove both.
+A 2,000-follower LinkedIn audience signals credibility to a seed-stage investor in a way that a company page with 500 followers does not.

 Common Mistakes SaaS Founders Make on LinkedIn